nikschadowsky/moodle-extension/README.md

 3. Configure Pages where this Extension is enabled
 4. Pack a new Chrome Extension within Chrome's Extension Manager using the 'src' directory
 5. Enable it and have fun i guess

+It seems like it's kinda pointless now since Moodle-Update to Version 4 changed the Homepage Hyperlink to the Dashboard.
+But opening files still works as intended.